github/docs/content/apps/oauth-apps/building-oauth-apps/authorizing-oauth-apps.md

 ## Directing users to review their access

-You can link to authorization information for an OAuth App so that users can review and revoke their application authorizations.
+You can link to authorization information for an {% data variables.product.prodname_oauth_app %} so that users can review and revoke their application authorizations.

-To build this link, you'll need your OAuth Apps `client_id` that you received from GitHub when you registered the application.
+To build this link, you'll need your {% data variables.product.prodname_oauth_app %}'s `client_id` that you received from GitHub when you registered the application.

 ```
 {% data variables.product.oauth_host_code %}/settings/connections/applications/:client_id